 The fun part about this recipe was using the chop sticks, however.
 It’s super hard to do and despite how easy it looks when someone who has mastered it makes it seem—it’s HARD!
 Haha.
 Have you ever tried eating with chop sticks?

 You can find these amazing chopsticks on Amazon.
-I’ve included the link below in case you want to try them.

 Looking for other flavorful dinner ideas?
 Check out these delicious recipes: